ree-ma-thakur/devTinder/readme.md

 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID

-# DATA SANITIZATIONS & SCHEMA VALIDATIONS
+# Data Sanitization & Schema Validations

 - Explore schematype options from the documention
 - Add required, unique, lowercase, min, minLength, trim